Patrick McHenry: Speaker pro tempore

 On October 3, 2023, McHenry was appointed as Speaker pro tempore of the United States House of Representatives, after a successful motion to vacate led to the removal of Kevin McCarthy from the speakership.
-Subsequently, he ordered that former speaker of the House Nancy Pelosi vacate one of her offices in the U.S. Capitol building.
-On October 4, the former majority leader, Steny Hoyer, was also ordered to vacate his Capitol Hill hideaway office.
+Subsequently, he ordered that former speaker of the House Nancy Pelosi and former majority leader Steny Hoyer vacate their Capitol Hill hideaway office.
 McHenry served as Speaker pro tempore until October 25, when Mike Johnson was elected as Speaker.

 On December 5, 2023, McHenry announced that he would not seek reelection in 2024.
 McHenry had previously announced running for reelection for an 11th term in October following the elections for a new speaker in the House.